sycamore-rs/sycamore/docs/markdown/basics/components.md

 # Components

-Components in `maple` are structs that implement `Component`.
+Components in `sycamore` are structs that implement `Component`.
 A component can automatically be created with the `#[component(ComponentName<G>)]` attribute on a function.

 Components receive their props through function arguments.